 $ Quote Replace Rubber Donuts Spinet Action Back End Of Keys

-$2500.00 New Strings Set Installed with New Tuning Pins
+$2500.00 New Complete Strings Set Installed with New Tuning Pins

 I get calls every week from people who need ivory pieces replaced or repaired on their piano.
 We have a box of old ivory heads and tails.
 I don't ship ivory.
 We have no vertical front pieces.
 You may bring a sample from your piano to us and go through the box and find something that closely matches.
 It isn't easy to find a match.
 I will bring the box with me to help you fix your pianos' ivory if I know the need in advance of a scheduled tuning.

 The ivory pieces on each piano are a different color, thickness, length, and width.
 Some ivory is very white with either very little grain or a lot of grain showing.
 Some ivory is more yellow or more gray.
 The thickness of the ivory matters because the piece you are most commonly replacing would be the the "head" and it needs to be similar to the thickness of the "tail" (the narrow ivory piece between the black keys) or you will feel a lip.
 The keytop won't feel smooth across the top.

 I worked on 2 ivory pieces for 2 days on a piano for one lady to make them perfect.
 She paid us $3500 to refinish the piano, find a bench that matches and refinish it the same color, refurbish the action, and make the ivory keys look new again.
 The 4 piano moves back and forth from her place to refinish shop and repair shop were included.
 In this case there was one missing ivory head and one very broken ivory head.
 You couldn't tell the difference between the repaired ivories and the original ivories when I was done but it took hours to accomplish.
 On most ivory repairs you can definately tell the difference.
 It is very difficult to match the original ivory.
 Much of the ivory repair time is spent searching for the perfect color, thickness, and size to use.